 I thoroughly enjoy working for the charity and have been really inspired by the amazing passion people put into their events.
 Supporting them really makes my job worthwhile.

 Outside of work I really enjoy my cycling classes and have two wonderful girls, both of school age, who keep me very busy.”

 “I joined the team in 2014, having graduated from Warwick with a degree in Philosophy and Literature.

 Working with a small group of determined people is very rewarding, as is the huge variety of tasks I get involved with on a day to day basis.

 Outside the office, I can usually be found with my head in a book.”

 Roz Moseling, Office Administrator

 “I joined the GBSS team in September 2019.
 I am extremely proud to help with enquiries from families and expectant mums.
 Our supporters are really enthusiastic and I could not find a more supportive, energising and innovative team to work with.

-This year I helped to put together our printed newsletter, create some exciting video and social media content and really enjoy putting together the charity’s monthly e-newsletter.
+This year I helped to put together our printed newsletter, create some exciting video and social media content and really enjoy putting together updates for our supporters.
 I love being able to try new things.
 Every day is a learning experience.